 - Build relationships with fellow students with similar interests and with faculty in Public Health

-Travel to Boston and living expenses (including lodging and all meals) are provided in part by NIH Grant T36GM093772.
-Apply now!
+Travel to Boston and living stipend (including lodging and some meals) are provided.

 The 2-3 month internship program for Post-Baccalaureates began in the summer of 2014.
 The program is open to students who have received a bachelor’s degree and who plan to attend a graduate degree program in Biostatistics.